Health Insurance Industry Partners

 Pharmacy Benefit Manager (PBM) & Third-Party Administrator (TPA) Representative Matters

 - For a client undergoing an internal reorganization, our Health Law attorneys determined and analyzed applicable PBM laws and regulations across the majority of states related to change of ownership requirements and PBM licensure.
 We assisted the client in identifying and preparing the appropriate state regulator notifications and forms necessary to effectuate such changes.

 - Our Health Law attorneys assisted a client in outlining the regulatory scheme for PBMs and TPAs across all 50 states including flagging the distinctions and overlaps between PBM and TPA licensure requirements.
 We further analyzed state maximum allowable cost (MAC) reporting related to PBM and TPA licensure requirements and advised the client accordingly.

 - When a URA client was awarded a contract with an insurance company to provide utilization review services for Medicare Advantage in 50 states, our Health Law attorneys helped our client review and comply with the state laws governing contracts in all 50 states.
 Where necessary, we helped our client gain multiple licensures in other states and ensure ongoing compliance.

-- Our Health Law attorneys helped a Louisiana-based URA client interpret how a new state law would impact their business, identified the steps necessary for our client to comply with the law, and interfaced with regulators regarding the law and our interpretation of it.
+- Our Health Law attorneys advised a multi-state URA client on how dozens of new state laws would impact their business, including identifying the steps necessary for our client to comply with the laws and interfacing with regulators regarding the laws and our interpretation of them.

 Discount Medical Plan Organizations (DMPO) Representative Matters